A Coordinate Descent Primal-Dual Algorithm with Large Step Size and Possibly Non Separable Functions: Introduction

 where $\ps{\,.\,,.\,}$ is the inner product and $h^\star:y\mapsto \sup_{z\in \cY}\ps{y,z}-h(z)$ is the Fenchel-Legendre transform of~$h$.
 There is a rich literature on \emph{primal-dual} algorithms searching for a saddle point of $L$ (see \cite{tran2014primal} and references therein).
 In the special case where $f=0$, the alternating direction method of multipliers (ADMM) proposed by Glowinsky and Marroco~\cite{glowinski1975approximation}, Gabay and Mercier \cite{gabay1976dual} and the algorithm of Chambolle and Pock \cite{chambolle2011first} are amongst the most celebrated ones.
-In order to encompass the presence of a nonzero smooth function $f$, Combettes and Pesquet proposed a primal-dual splitting algorithm which, in the case of Problem~(\ref{eq:pb}), involves two calls of the gradient of $f$ at each iteration~\cite{combettes2012primal}.
-Hence, function $f$ is handled explicitely in the sense that the algorithm does \emph{not} involve, for instance, the call of a proximity operator associated with $f$.
-Based on an elegant idea also used in~\cite{he2012convergence}, V\~u~\cite{vu2013splitting} and Condat~\cite{condat2013primaldual} separately proposed a primal-dual algorithm allowing as well to handle $f$ explicitely, and requiring one evaluation of the gradient of $f$ at each iteration.
+Based on an elegant idea also used in~\cite{he2012convergence}, V\~u~\cite{vu2013splitting} and Condat~\cite{condat2013primaldual} separately proposed a primal-dual algorithm allowing as well to handle $\nabla f$ explicitly, and requiring one evaluation of the gradient of $f$ at each iteration.
+Hence, the $\nabla f$ is handled explicitly in the sense that the algorithm does \emph{not} involve, for instance, the call of a proximity operator associated with $f$.
 A convergence rate analysis is provided in \cite{chambolle2014ergodic} (see also~\cite{tran2014primal}).
 A related splitting method has been recently introduced by \cite{davis2015three}.